"Success isn't always about greatness. It's about consistency. Consistent had work leads to success. Greatness will come." - Dwayne Johnson

 3) Identify Your Clients & Determine What They Want

-Once you have your target demographic identified, you need to determine their biggest problems, greatest wants or strongest needs.
+Once you have your target demographic identified, you need to determine their biggest problems, greatest wants, or strongest needs.
 This is what your perfect client seeks you out to solve or help with.

 4) Fill The Athletic Performance Gap...Connect With Administrators

 There are over 21,000 High Schools in the United States.
-While organizations like NHSSCA do a great job of creating awareness on the importance of a qualified professional in the weight room setting, it's safe to say there aren't 21,000 strength and conditioning professionals responsible for the 8 million high school athletes today.
+While organizations like NHSSCA do a great job of creating awareness of the importance of a qualified professional in the weight room setting, it's safe to say there aren't 21,000 strength and conditioning professionals responsible for the 8 million high school athletes today.

 Connect with administrators and express the importance of what a professional can do for the overall athletic performance of the program, but also from a liability standpoint as well.